Welcome to UMSL and English for Academic Purposes!

 - Understand the expectations in American classes

-- Ease the cultural and academic transition to the American university
+- Ease the cultural and academic transition to an American university

 - Improve your success and grades in other courses